mohitpai/journey-optimizer.en/help/using/messages/consent.md

 }
 ```

-[!DNL Journey Optimizer] will use these parameters to update the corresponding profile's choice through the Adobe I/O call.
+[!DNL Journey Optimizer] will use these parameters to update the corresponding profile's choice through the [Adobe Developer](developer.adobe.com) API call.

 #### Send the message with unsubscribe link {#send-message-unsubscribe-link}